HARP for Doctoral Dissertation Research

 The Hartford Award for Research and Practice for Doctoral Dissertation Research (Ph.D.
 HARP) is a small grant that supports qualified doctoral students whose dissertation focuses on improving the health and health care of older adults.
 It is awarded to Ph.D. students during the final stages of dissertation research in the OHSU School of Nursing Ph.D. program.

-One may apply for HARP support when the dissertation proposal has been approved by the faculty committee.
+One may apply for HARP support when the faculty committee has approved the dissertation proposal.
 Funding begins upon the IRB approval and award notification from the Hartford Center of Gerontological Excellence (HCGE), and is expected to be spent within one year thereafter.
 There is a rolling deadline.

 Up to $3000 will be awarded to qualified applicants.
 The request for applications here, Hartford Award for Research and Practice (HARP) for Doctoral Dissertation Research Proposals , explains the application process.